nkonev/r2dbc-migrate/readme.md

 * MySQL
 * H2

+It also supports user-provided dialect.
+You can pass implementation of `SqlQueries` interface to the `migrate()` method.
+If you use Spring Boot, just define a bean of type `SqlQueries`.
+Example [SimplePostgresqlDialect](https://github.com/nkonev/r2dbc-migrate/commit/86296acf0bbc6a7f4cbffe493cd2c3060d7885e2#diff-25735d05174bb55a45ca3d5986fc3ec1R369).

 ## Features
 * Convention-based file names, for example `V3__insert_to_customers__split,nontransactional.sql`
 * It waits until database have been started, there is test query, and validation result of.
 This can be useful to initial load data into database with docker-compose